v26199/Generative_AI/README.md

 ### **Generative AI Playground**

-**Welcome to my generative AI sandbox!** This repository showcases a collection of projects I've built to explore the exciting possibilities of AI-generated content.
+**Welcome to my generative AI sandbox** This repository showcases a collection of projects I've built to explore the exciting possibilities of AI-generated content.
 From crafting engaging blog posts to providing personalized assistance, these projects demonstrate my passion for pushing the boundaries of what's possible with generative models.

 ### **Key Projects**